goodalexander/goodalexander.github.io/_posts/2023-08-05-asylum-sidepots.md

 Rather than applying your reasoning to the chatter of the insane man, perhaps one exercise could be asking - why is all this so?

-Now - one one hand, we could stay in the asylum.
+Now - one one hand, you could stay in the asylum.
 Keep playing the game.
 Keep betting on “bowl bowl jar jar”.
 Spend day after day cashing in Looney Tokens for food.
 Figure out where the food came from.
 Speculate about what exists in the real world.

 But the thing is - you’re not an inmate.
 You can just leave.